 Course PurposeOn local, state and national levels, providers are constantly challenged to provide high-quality, safe neurosurgical care in complex healthcare systems.
 And when governments, commercial organizations, and neurosurgical professionals focus on the topics of quality and safety, they inevitably find gaps in the available information.

 With the "Triple Aim" of improving the patient care experience (including quality and satisfaction), improving the health of populations, and reducing the per capita cost of health care in mind, the third annual NeuroSafe symposium — NeuroSafe 2018 — will be held August 2-3 at the McNamara Alumni Center on the University of Minnesota campus.
 It is designed to help grow our knowledge about and practical experience with these important topics.
 The two days will provide access to national experts and organizations sharing strategies, studies and ideas via interactive case-based presentations, case reviews and discussions.

 Key TopicsThis innovative symposium will offer cutting-edge perspectives on quality and safety related to:

 - Outcomes measures

 - Building the safest environments for neurosurgery patients throughout the world.

 Staff neurosurgical consultant, Mayo Clinic Department of Neurologic Surgery; associate professor of Neurosurgery; assistant professor of Orthopedics and Health Services Research, Mayo Clinic College of Medicine.

-Presentation: The Use of Registries in a Changing Healthcare Environment
+Presentation: Payment Reform in a Changing Healthcare Environment

 Co-director of Duke Spine Center; director, Spine Unit and Clinic, Duke University Hospital; clinical vice chair, Quality, Duke Department of Neurosurgery; associate professor of Neurosurgery, Duke University School of Medicine.